 Presenting: Director Basics – Telling a Story Onstage, Voice Acting, Creating Character Through Voice

-Felicia Pfluger – LATTE Producer, Artistic and Managing Director.
+Felicia Pfluger – LATTE Founder, Producer, Artistic Director

 Presenting: Physicality, Stage Chemistry, Character and Your Relationship Development, Personalizing a Well Known Role, and Monologue Timing, Audition Tricks

 Steve Schroeder – Actor, Professional Stage Exploration and Exercises